fetchcat/weathersplash/README.md

 ## Notes

-Be sure to create a src/.env file set the following Environment Variable for development mode as well as production when pushed to server (eg. Netlify...etc).
+Be sure to create a src/.env file set the following Environment Variable for development mode.

 1. API_KEY (OpenWeatherMap.org API Key)
 2. PORT (Default is 5000)